aselshall/eds/HW/HW3_Pandas.md

 </table>

 #### Task 3.
 Information discovries (5 points)
-In this section, report any valuable information and findings derived from your data analysis.
+Report any valuable information and findings derived from your data analysis.
 <table>
     <thead>
         <tr>